-An approximation of Spearman's rho is used to quantify correlations robustly based on ranks.
+We use Spearman's rho to quantify correlations robustly based on ranked gene expression, with some adjustment for ties (see below).
 To identify correlated gene pairs, the significance of non-zero correlations is assessed using a permutation test.
-The null hypothesis is that the (ranking of) normalized expression across cells should be independent between genes.
-This allows us to construct a null distribution by randomizing (ranked) expression within each gene.
+The null hypothesis is that the ranking of normalized expression across cells should be independent between genes.
+This allows us to construct a null distribution by randomizing the ranks within each gene.